eric-phan/brightside/README.md

 ## Details
-The application hast the following pages:
+The application has the following pages:
 -**Signup page**: The user will provide email and password to create an account.
 -**Login page**: Email and password credentials will be provided here to authenticate the user.
 -**Profile page**: The user can view their own posts and login email here.